bernardpeh/practical-symfony-3/manuscript/Chapter_final.md

 * Try Implement [ACL](http://symfony.com/doc/current/security/acl.html) for users.

-* Bundle SongBird up as a ready-to-install package.

 * Investigate the best practices to deploy your application to a reliable server and configure the production settings.

 * What if your application becomes popular and you are getting a lot of traffic?
 What are the options to optimise your application?